|FA SEM 16||HIST 11300 11||US History: The American Century (GE-AmGovHis)|

-A native of New York, Dr. Steven P. Gietschier has been University Curator and Assistant Professor of History at Lindenwood since 2009.
+A native of New York, Dr. Steven P. Gietschier joined the Lindenwood faculty in 2009 and is now Associate Professor in the Department of History and Geography.
 He and his wife Donna have lived in St. Louis since 1986.
-They have two daughters, two sons-in-law, and three grandsons.
+They have two daughters, two sons-in-law, and four grandsons.

 For the past several decades, Dr. Gietschier has concentrated on the history of American sports.
 He teaches a course in this field, has published in it, and has presented many papers at conferences devoted to sport history and, more particularly, to the history of baseball.

 Dr. Gietschier is a member of the North American Society for Sport History (www.nassh.org) and currently serves on its executive council.
 He is a member of the Society for American Baseball Research (www.sabr.org) and a former member of its executive board.
 He is also on the editorial board of NINE: A Journal of Baseball History and Culture and helps to organize the annual NINE Spring Training Conference.

 Dr. Gietschier is an American historian and a generalist with an emphasis on the social and economic history of baseball.
 Particular interests include the evolution of baseball's rules, sabermetrics (the statistical analysis of baseball performance), and the interaction of the sport with other facets of American culture and society.
 He has written widely and is currently preparing a manuscript on the history of baseball from 1931 to 1960.

 Each semester, Dr. Gietschier teaches History of the Contemporary World, a course that draws a diverse group of undergraduates interested in studying the history of the world since the end of World War II.
 In the fall, he teaches Public History, a course that introduces history majors and other interested undergraduates to career opportunities in history beyond the classroom.
 In the spring, he teaches History of American Sports.
 During J-Term, he teaches Baseball History and American Culture.